seantis/seantis.people/README.rst

    :alt: Add Contact Screenshot

-Going back to the list you will notice that this person does not belong to an organisation.
-To add a person to an organisation you can simply create a folder with the name of the organisation as its title:
+Going back to the list you will notice that this person does not belong to an organization.
+To add a person to an organization you can simply create a folder with the name of the organization as its title:

 .. image:: https://raw.githubusercontent.com/seantis/seantis.people/master/screenshots/readme-04-add-folder.png
    :alt: Add Folder Screenshot

-Finally, add the person to the organisation by creating a membership and referencing the person:
+Finally, add the person to the organization by creating a membership and referencing the person:

 .. image:: https://raw.githubusercontent.com/seantis/seantis.people/master/screenshots/readme-05-add-membership.png